CoderLouis/confluence-rest-client/README.md

 ## Version

-Current release: `0.8.3`
+Current release: `0.8.4`

 This is a reworked version of [ConfluenceRestClient](https://github.com/MartinBoehmer/ConfluenceRestClient).
-This version decouples the HTTP-specific code from the Confluence client code so that it, for example, is possible to implement the client using other third party libraries, or using a different form of authentication).
+This version decouples the HTTP-specific code from the Confluence client code so that it, for example, is possible to implement the client using other third party libraries, or using a different form of authentication.
 This version also separates the API (now in the src/api folder) from the implementation (in the src/main folder).

 ## Usage